minqiaowang/hybrid-adg/provision-dbcs/provision-dbcs.md

 In this lab, you will provision a Database system on OCI to act as the standby database in the cloud.
 You can provision the Cloud database in the different region with the on-premise database.

+### Lab Prerequisites

+This lab assumes you have already completed the following labs:

+- Register for Free Tier
+- Create SSH Keys

 ## Create the VCN

 1. Open the navigation menu.
 Under **Core Infrastructure**, go to **Networking** and click **Virtual Cloud Networks**.